Custom CSS classes added to calendar items for avoiding styling conflicts.

 }

-Whether the last clicked day should be tracked, that is applying the classes.selected
+Whether the last clicked day should be tracked, that is applying the classes.selected class

 to the day that was clicked last.
-If trackSelectedDate
+If trackSelectedDate is true, "selected" class will always

-be applied only to the most recently clicked date; otherwise selectedDate
+be applied only to the most recently clicked date; otherwise selectedDate will not change.

-Use the "touchstart" event instead of "click" for binding the relevant on
+Use the "touchstart" event instead of "click" for binding the relevant on handlers.

 Whether clicking the item of the preceding or following page navigates to that page.
 Currently, only relevant for the